Q. Why should I go with your company?

 Q. How do we get there?

 A. We’ll take you in a comfortable, air conditioned suburban or our monster truck.
-We’ll even pick you up at your hotel at no extra charge (only within Page city limits).
 And take you on a fully guided, informative tour of this stunning “cathedral in the desert”.

 Q. Can we take our own vehicle to the canyon entrance?

 A. No. Antelope Canyon is operated by the Navajo Parks and Recreation department and visitors must be transported by a licensed operator.

 A. Visit our TOURS webpage for current pricing, or call 1-928-645-5594.
 Tour prices are subject to change, due to rate/fee changes from the Navajo Nation Parks and Recreation Department.
 Tour companies, please call for tour rates.

 A. No. It’s an easy, flat walk.
 The canyon is about 225 yards long or 1/8 of mile.
 You’ll need no special shoes, comfortable shoes are preferred, and sand will get into your shoes.
 Our company can provide fold out chairs for those that need assistance, or those can not stand for long periods of time.

 A. Page AZ gets into the upper 90’sF/lower 100’sF during the summer months.
 The canyon is nice and cool, about 10-15 degrees cooler than the outside temperature.
 Bring a bottle of water just in case.